bnikita11/Assignment/README.md

 - “Add Column” button is static

 - No data persistence or API integration
+# Trade-offs & Notes

+- `bg-clip-text` was considered for status coloring, but due to Tailwind's limitations and text visibility issues, I opted for solid backgrounds for clarity.
+- Column resizing and hiding were skipped due to time constraints.

 # Setup & Run
 - Clone the repo